pschaus/book_lepl1402/source/part1.rst

     System.out.println(myTeam[2].name);       // Error! myTeam[2] is null

 You can also have class variables and instance variables that are object variables.
 Again, they will be automatically initialized to :code:`null`, if you don't provide an initial value.
-In the following example, we have extended our "Employee" class by a new instance variable "boss":
+In the following example, we have added a new instance variable :code:`boss` to our :code:`Employee`:

 .. code-block:: java